 30-Second Takeaway: Al Hirschfeld Theatre

-- The Al Hirschfeld Theatre has a seating capacity of 1342 seats, putting it firmly in the middle of the pack, size wise.
+- The Al Hirschfeld Theatre has a seating capacity of 1342 seats, putting it firmly in the middle of the pack when it comes to size.

-- The theatre has two seating section namely, orchestra and mezzanine, with additional seating available at the box and standing row.
+- The theatre has two seating sections namely, orchestra and mezzanine, with additional seating available at the box and standing rows.

 - The Al Hirschfeld Theatre orchestra has 676 seats, which makes it the biggest section in the theatre, although not by much.

-- Moulin Rouge is quite a popular show.
-Given this fact, the average occupancy rate will be 75% to 80%.
-So, the best seats in the front orchestra and front mezzanine sections sell out fast.
+- The best seats in the front orchestra and front mezzanine sections sell out fast.
 If you wait for the last moment to book your tickets, you’ll only get average seats.